Peggy Angus

-Biography

 Early life

 Angus was born in Chile on 9 November 1904, in a railway station, the eleventh of thirteen children of a Scottish railway engineer.
 She spent her first five years in Chile.
 In Britain, she grew up in Muswell Hill and became a pupil at the North London Collegiate School.
 At 17, she entered the Royal College of Art and, later, won a painting and teaching scholarship to Paris.
 At the RCA, her contemporaries included the sculptors Henry Moore and Barbara Hepworth, the painters Eric Ravilious and Edward Bawden, and illustrators Barnett Freedman and Enid Marx.
 She wanted to be a painter but soon transferred to the Design School at the RCA, where she was taught by Paul Nash.
 In order to earn a living, she took a teacher training course and began her first teaching post in 1925.
 Angus travelled to Russia in 1932 for an art teachers' study visit and later urged her students to travel to the Soviet Union.
 This earned her the nickname "Red Angus".

 Personal life

 After her visit to Russia in 1932, she became one of the founding members of Artists' International Association, an organisation born out of the social and political conflicts of the 1930s.
 Between 1938 and 1947, Angus was married to James Maude Richards, a young architect and writer, with whom she had a daughter, Victoria, and a son Angus.
 Later, Richards and Angus divorced.
 He became editor of the Architectural Review and introduced her to many modernist architects.
-She was a charismatic and formidable character, opinionated and inclined to exhibitionism but also generous spirited, extremely sociable and a great inspiration to many young people.
+She was a charismatic and formidable character, opinionated and inclined to exhibitionism but also generous-spirited, extremely sociable and a great inspiration to many young people.

 Angus had a great love of the outdoor life – camping and hiking – and was an intrepid traveller with her rucksack on her back.
-She eschewed a bourgeois lifestyle for places without modern conveniences, such as Furlongs on the Sussex Downs and her bothie she bought from the aArtist Charles Higgins in the Outer Hebrides.
+She eschewed a bourgeois lifestyle for places without modern conveniences, such as Furlongs on the Sussex Downs and her bothie she bought from the artist Charles Higgins in the Outer Hebrides.
 In her childhood, she befriended gypsies in north London encampments and learnt a little Romany.
 She travelled widely in Europe and across the Middle East to India and Pakistan, looking at patterns and popular culture.
 She spent a year in Indonesia on a scholarship studying folk art in Java and Bali.
 She went twice to the USSR, in 1932 as a delegate for the Art Masters Association, and again in the late 1960s with her friends Ursula Mommens and Pearl Binder and teachers of music, art and drama, arranged through the Society of Cultural Relations with the USSR.